Marijuana and Psychedelics: Uplifting quotes for the criminalized,

 "There is in existence a totalitarian "Document of

-Terror" which discusses in detail the use of well-planned, repeated successive
+Terror" which discusses in detail the use of well-planned, repeated

-cold war creates its effect more easily -- after a breathing spell - than the
+wave of terrorizing cold war creates its effect more easily -- after a

-one that preceded it because people are still disturbed by their previous
+breathing spell - than the one that preceded it because people are still

-experience.
-Morale becomes lower and lower, and the psychological effect of each
+disturbed by their previous experience.
+Morale becomes lower and lower,

-new propaganda campaign becomes stronger; it reaches a public already softened
+stronger; it reaches a public already softened up.
+Every dissenter

-Gradually people are no longer willing to participate in any sort of political
+people are no longer willing to participate in any sort of political

 discussion or to express their opinions.
-Inwardly they have already surrendered
+Inwardly they have already

-to the terrorizing dictatorial forces."
+surrendered to the terrorizing dictatorial forces."

 and

-"We must learn to treat the demagogue and aspirant
+"We must learn to treat the demagogue and aspirant dictator in our

-- with the weapon of ridicule.
+the weapon of ridicule.
 The demagogue himself is almost incapable of

-humour of any sort, and if we treat him with humour, he will begin to collapse.
+humour of any sort, and if we treat him with humour, he will begin to

-perspective, and you will see how utterly distorted they are.
-How can we
+demagogue's statements in perspective, and you will see how utterly

-possibly take them seriously or answer them seriously?
-We have important
+distorted they are.
+How can we possibly take them seriously or answer

-business to attend to - matters of life and death both for ourselves as
+them seriously?
+We have important business to attend to - matters of

-individuals and for our nation as a whole.
-The demagogue relies for his
+life and death both for ourselves as individuals and for our nation as a

-effectiveness on the fact that people will take seriously the fantastic
+people will take seriously the fantastic accusations he makes; will

-accusations he makes; will discuss the phony issues he raises as if they had
+discuss the phony issues he raises as if they had reality, or will be

-reality, or will be thrown into such a state of panic by his accusations and
+thrown into such a state of panic by his accusations and charges that

-charges that they will simply abdicate their right to think and verify for
+they will simply abdicate their right to think and verify for

 themselves.
-The fact is that the demagogue is not appealing to what is rational
+The fact is that the demagogue is not appealing to what is

 -- Joost Meerloo, Rape of the Mind